tcltk/tcl/doc/markdown/ExprLong.md

 # Description

 These four procedures all evaluate the expression given by the *expr* argument and return the result in one of four different forms.
 The expression can have any of the forms accepted by the [expr] command.
-Note that these procedures have been largely replaced by the value-based procedures **Tcl\_ExprLongObj**, **Tcl\_ExprDoubleObj**, **Tcl\_ExprBooleanObj**, and **Tcl\_ExprObj**.
+Note that these procedures have been largely replaced by the value-based procedures [Tcl\_ExprLongObj][ExprLongObj], [Tcl\_ExprDoubleObj][ExprLongObj], [Tcl\_ExprBooleanObj][ExprLongObj], and [Tcl\_ExprObj][ExprLongObj].
 Those value-based procedures evaluate an expression held in a Tcl value instead of a string.
 The value argument can retain an internal representation that is more efficient to execute.

 The *interp* argument refers to an interpreter used to evaluate the expression (e.g. for variables and nested Tcl commands) and to return error information.